 Registration/Reduced Rate Scholarships

-Our programs will begin the first day of school on August 21, 2017.
+Our programs begin the first day of school on August 21, 2017.

 Kindergarteners must have attended their first day of school before attending.

-Applications for the reduced rate scholarship will also be available starting August 1, 2017.
-This year applications must be submitted on or before August 10, 2017 to be approved for the month of August.
+Applications for the reduced rate scholarship are also available.
+This year applications must be submitted on or before August 21, 2017 to be approved for August/September.
 If spaces remain available after this date we will continue to accept applications.
-However, after August 10 applications will not be considered for approval until September 1.
-Subsequent application periods will end on the 20th of each month for the upcoming month (i.e. applications received by September 20 will be approved for the beginning of October, October 20 for the beginning of November, etc.).
+Subsequent application periods will end on the 20th of each month for the upcoming month ( applications received after August 21 will be approved for the beginning of October, before October 20 for the beginning of November, etc.).
 Since spaces for these scholarships are limited and fill up at the beginning of the year please consider applying as soon as possible.
 We only have 15 half-rate scholarships for the entire county.
 Once all spaces are filled we will compile a waiting list.
 All applications will be considered based on eligibility first, and secondly first come, first served status.
 No application will be considered for approval until ALL required documentation is submitted.
 Before school begins you must submit paperwork to the Central Office.
-Once school begins you may submit paperwork to the Central Office at 175 Pioneer Trail, Boone, 28607 to Pam Shirley or scan and email to email@example.com or to the Program Coordinator at your school.
+Once school begins you may submit paperwork to the Central Office at 175 Pioneer Trail, Boone, 28607 to Pam Shirley or scan and email to firstname.lastname@example.org or to the Program Coordinator at your school.

 Watauga County Schools

-After School fees are based on an estimated 185 day/ 10 month school calendar.
-This means charges for the year are divided equally into 10 equal monthly payments to be the same each month unless you have late charges or late pick up charges.
+After School fees are based on the 180 day school calendar.
+Beginning this year, fees will be divided equally into 9 equal monthly payments instead of 10.
+Since we begin late in August it has been difficult for some parents to come up with two payments in a row by September 1.
+The inititial payment will pay for the program through September with the first bill being invoiced for October 1.
+Each month afterward, the payment will be the same unless you have late payment charges or late pick up charges.
 Basing fees on school days eliminates the need to credit back inclement weather days, makes billing simpler and fees easier to remember.
 The monthly flat rate applies regardless of the number of days the facility is open during a month.

 The first month’s payment is expected at the time of registration in order that your child be considered officially enrolled.
-You will receive your first bill the same month you register for the upcoming month.
-For example, if you register and pay in August, you will receive your first bill in August for the month of September, due September 1.
-You should set up your account with OSP (see instruction sheet in handbook) and you will be able to access your account to see that payments have been credited or make payments online or print off payment information for tax purposes.
+If you register and pay in August, you will receive your first bill in September for the month of October, due October 1.
+You should set up your account with OSP (see instruction sheet in handbook) and you will be able to access your account to see that payments have been credited, make payments online or print off payment information for tax purposes.

 - 1st of each month- Payment is due on or before the 1st, in advance for the upcoming month.